fbrump/pywish/Readme.md

 source env/Scripts/activate
 ```

-If you use Linux execute this:
+If you use Linux or MacOS execute this:

 ```
 source env/bin/activate